Ben Coker Player Profile

 Debut: Portsmouth (H, 3-3), 29/08/2020

-Ben Coker signed from Lincoln City on a one-year loan deal in August 2020 as gaffer Alex Revell continued to rebuild our squad.
+Ben Coker signed from Lincoln City on a one-year loan deal in August 2020 – before the deal became permanent two months later; gaffer Alex Revell continuing to rebuild our squad.
 The left-back came to us with no shortage of know-how, which was vital to what Revs was trying to build.
 After leaving Southend United in the summer of 2019 for the Imps, his career stalled somewhat; just one cup game all the action he saw at Sincil Bank in the 2019-20 campaign.
 Even a loan spell at Cambridge United gave the player little in the way of game time.

 In fairness, Coker’s career struck that rocky patch after suffering a dreadful knee injury in October 2018.
 It was no fault of his own.
 “His work rate, athleticism and character fits our DNA and he is someone that joins us from a higher level”, said Revell.
 The player had an awful lot still to offer and the Imps saw fit to let us reap the benefits of that as we faced up to a 2020-1 campaign; one in which Boro’ needed to show significant improvements.
 Upon arriving, the left-back spot was effectively his to lose.